Bijoy Krishna Handique: Minister of Mines (2009–2011)

 Handique proposed that 26% of equity or profits from the mining operations of a company should go to the people directly affected by the mining operations.
 He proposed that this was the only way to give the local tribal populations in mining areas a stake in their operations.

 Handique proposed to make locals –project affected people [PAP]- the stakeholders in the project, and thus remove major impediment in expansion of old or development of new mines.

-During his tenure, Handique came under pressure to sell off the government's stakes in profitable mining companies like Coal India Ltd and Hindustan Copper Ltd, to private players.
+Also during his tenure, Handique came under pressure to sell off the government's stakes in profitable mining companies like Coal India Ltd and Hindustan Copper Ltd, to private players.
 Despite that, he reasoned that since it was difficult to value these companies and because the benefits of privatisation were not obvious, the government would not sell its stake.
 He also blocked the privatisation-by-stealth strategy of mining companies like Vedanta Resources.